rtix/pyYandexTranslateAPI/README.md

 Usage
 =======================

-It's very simle to use.
+It's very simple to use.
 There is only one class: Translate.
 Just import it:
 ``` python
 from Yandex import Translate
 ```